strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 ## Database ORM customization

-When present, they are loaded to let you customize your database connection instance, for example for adding some plugin, customizing parameters, etc.
+When present, database ORM customization functions are loaded to allow customizing the database connection instance (e.g. adding some plugin, customizing parameters, etc.).

 You will need to install the plugin using the normal `npm install the-plugin-name` or any of the other supported package tools such as yarn then follow the below examples to load them.